640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Although mouth rinses may leave your breath feeling fresh, some mouth rinse formulas may actually be doing your mouth more harm than good.
-Mouth rinses do provide a fresh, crisp feeling after use, and many help to prevent cavities and plaque buildup, but, for some people, mouth rinses can be harmful.
+Mouth rinses do provide a fresh, crisp feeling after use, and many help to prevent cavities and plaque buildup.
+But, for some people, mouth rinses can be harmful.
 They may actually be masking the symptoms of an oral health disease or condition.
-With some conditions such as periodontal disease, bad breath and a unpleasant taste in your mouth are the first (and sometimes only) indicators that something is wrong.
+With some conditions such as periodontal disease, bad breath (halitosis) and a unpleasant taste in your mouth are the first (and sometimes only) signs that something is wrong.

 Sold as over-the-counter products